 Social anxiety encourages you to feel ashamed of both your anxiety and the way you’re living your life.
 The fear of judgment that characterizes social anxiety can make it difficult to advance in your career or do well in school, and can make potentially enjoyable things like joining a kickball league, volunteering for a cause you care about, or dating seem impossible.
 Often people dealing with social anxiety find themselves staying at home more and more, or turning to alcohol or other drugs in order to “function” in social settings.
 Depressing thoughts can keep you trapped in a downward spiral of self-hate and isolation.
 You think that taking steps to disentangle yourself from these thoughts, feelings, and behaviors will only increase the pain – and open you up to embarrassment and rejection.

 Fortunately, there is hope.
 If you have the strength to get through each day under the weight of social anxiety, it is evident that you also have the strength to make changes.

-Leave me a response on this contact form today to take the first step toward positive change.
+Leave me a voicemail or email today to take the first step toward positive change.